dtheriault/YARC/README.md

 This repository is Public and contains files supporting talks given by NO1D at various YARC meetings.

-IDtimer - Very basic Ham Identification Timer circuit
+##IDtimer -- Ham Identification Timer circuit

   Project was presented during an April 2016 talk on PCB Prototyping.
 The ID Circuit was used as an example of thru-hole and SMD PCB which was produced for club members using the Toner Transfer